meganutexas/Pintos_Testing_Scripts/README.md

 ###How to use the scripts
 All scripts need to go in the [project]/build directory to be run properly.
+- all scripts will save off test outputs in a separate file that you can check later

 Can run with command: